ShadowPrince/celty/README.md

 ## GUI

-The main goal was about moving GUI to server and creating an unified interface protocol over the network, so client developers don't has to implement GUI to every module, but implement one layout markup protocol named `helmet`.
+The main goal was about moving GUI code to server and creating an unified and minimalistic iterface protocol over the network.

-Its just like a sweet combination of HTML and JavaScript, except for hugeness of HTML and complexity of JS.
-Overall transfer data is much smaller than a web site, and its not lacking that much of interactivity like mobile browsers (like OperaMini) do.
+It's just like a sweet combination of HTML and JavaScript, except for hugeness of HTML and complexity of JS.
+Overall transfer data is much smaller than a web site, and it's not lacking that much of interactivity like mobile browsers (like OperaMini) do.

 ## Kit parts